 Traditionally, schools have not explicitly taught these skills but more and more schools around New Zealand are adopting the WRP as a way to prepare their students for the next stage in their journey.
 This means that the WRP is fast becoming a significant tool for both employers and industry.

-You can access the WRP through the My Mahi app:
+You can access the Talent Central WRP through the My Mahi platform at:

 Where’s My Job?

 The ‘Where’s My Job?’
 Programme embodies the Learn, See, Do process.
 Exposing students to an industry section via in class education, visits from those within the industry and site visits enables students to see and visually and physically connect with an industry.
 Where’s My Job programme offers opportunities for students to access employment in a casual, part-time or paid employment.

 WorkEx allows young people a foot in the door and a look behind closed doors into some of the best businesses in the region.
 Opportunities can be in the form of work experience, volunteering, internships etc. They are not necessarily paid employment but may lead to work further down the line.
 Businesses give up their time to to let young people come and experience what a typical day looks like so they can get a sense of whether this is the job for them.
 This is a vital part of a young person’s education and we are grateful to the employers who advertise opportunities with us and get behind the youth in our region.

 The Work Ex section is for everyone and not just young people looking to go into a job straight after school.
 We want all students to have some work experience in the job sector where they are hoping to find employment; whether it be truck driver or dentistry and this is the perfect way to do that.
 We think it makes sense to spend 2-3 days in a business before you spend tens of thousands of dollars and years of study to ensure you have chosen the right pathway.